Last updated: August 29, 2023

 How to Get There

-to start from the Evans Lookout, turn into Evans Lookout Road in Blackheath which leads to three parking areas.
+To start from the Evans Lookout, turn into Evans Lookout Road in Blackheath, which leads to two parking areas.
 The first is the Grand Canyon car park, and the second is the Evans Lookout car park.
 It’s best to try parking there as it’s where the Cliff Top Walk starts (see map location).

-If you prefer to start at the other end, turn into Govetts Leap Road which leads to the Govetts Leap Lookout (see map location).
+If you prefer to start at the other end, turn into Govetts Leap Road, which leads to the car park at the Govetts Leap Lookout (see map location).

 Public transport is also an option.
 You can catch the train to Blackheath on the Blue Mountains train line.
-From the Blackheath train station you can either walk or catch a bus to one of the two lookouts.
+From the Blackheath train station, you can walk or catch a bus to Evans Lookout Rd or Govetts Leap Rd.

 Cliff Top Walk Track Notes